sravya-bioinfo/AutoDock-Vina-Molecular-Docking-Step-by-Step-Guide/README.md

 Alternatively, use command line with MGLTools Python scripts: bashpythonsh prepare_receptor4.py -r protein.pdb -o receptor.pdbqt -A hydrogens

-Step 3 — Prepare the Ligand
+Step 3 — Prepare the Ligand:-
 Get your ligand:

 Download from PubChem in SDF format